atelierspierrot/atelierspierrot/README.md

 For a complete overview of our "rules" and some more information about our processes, see <http://spip.ateliers-pierrot.fr/nos-activites/notre-philosophie/>.

+Our public GPG key is available at: <http://keys.ateliers-pierrot.fr/ateliers-pierrot.asc>.

 For more information, here are some useful links of our web universe:

 -   <http://www.ateliers-pierrot.fr/>: our homepage and <http://www.ateliers-pierrot.fr/>: our website,